How to make Anjeer Dry Fruit Barfi at home

 Let’s start with the rich creamy anjeer dry fruit barfi recipe.

-How to make rich sugar free Anjeer Barfi
+Recipe for making rich sugar free Anjeer Barfi

 Start off by soaking about 250 grams of anjeer or figs in 100 ml water overnight.
 You can use more water, but then you’ll be faced with 2 options the next day.
 You can either use all the water the next day and take that much longer reducing the figs on the stove, or you can use the water in other dishes you’re cooking.